Birth anniversary: The life and times of India's Bandit Queen - Phoolan Devi

-On the 53rd birth anniversary of India's famous Bandit Queen we put together the life and agony of the dacoit turned politician Phoolan Devi
+On the 54th birth anniversary of India's famous Bandit Queen we put together the early life and times of the dacoit turned politician Phoolan Devi

 - Phoolan Devi was born on August 10, 1963, in Ghura Ka Purwa, a small village in Uttar Pradesh.
 She was the fourth of six children but only she and one older sister survived to adulthood.

 - Phoolan was feisty right since her childhood.
 When she was 11, her cousin sold their only asset - a neem tree on their small land.
 Furious Phoolan staged a sit-in on the land and did not give way when the family elders tried to use force to drag them home.

 - At the same age, she was married to a man in his 30s who raped her days after her wedding.
 Her health deteriorated to such an extent that she was taken back to her home but when she regained health, she was forced to return to marital home.
 She was finally freed after her husband took to the second wife.

 - At the age of 18, she was gang-raped by high-caste outlaws after the gang she belonged to was attacked by rivals.
 She was locked up in Behmai, and for three weeks, she was gang-raped every day.